-Freeze dough: Like other drop cookies you can freeze the dough to be baked later.
-Simply scoop the dough onto the baking sheet and place the sheet in the oven.
+FREEZE dough: Like other drop cookies you can freeze the dough to be baked later.
+Simply scoop the dough onto the baking sheet and place the sheet in the freezer.
 Once the dough is solid transfer them to a Ziploc.
 Freeze for 1-2 months.
 Bake according to the recipe adding a few extra minutes if baking from frozen state.

 For more coconut recipes, try:

 - Chocolate Oatmeal Coconut Cookie

 - Peach Coconut Banana Bread